This article explains everything you need to know about the Raspberry Pi camera autofocus.

 If you are interested in how we’ve done that, here is the python code for software motorized focus control.

 Now we get a camera module with a software-controlled focus motor.
 That’s already a big step forward.
-You won’t have to do the focus near the camera module with your bare hands.
+You won’t have to focus near the camera module with your bare hands.
 Instead, you can sit remotely and adjust the focus with software.

 However, if we want to enable autofocus, we need the Raspberry Pi to decide whether the camera is in focus, and it should stop moving the focus motors.
 But how would the Pi know?